|

 dry weather and other climate conditions, the Merlot and Malbec reached optimum

 brix levels.
-Color extraction is aided by highly concentrated anthocyanins, (the
+Color extraction is aided by highly concentrated anthocyanins,

-positive, and the potential is generally agreed to be remarkable.
+opinions are positive, and the potential is generally agreed to be remarkable.

 Cabernet Franc and Cabernet Sauvignon: These later-developing

-varieties profited from dry conditions and achieved full physiological ripeness.
+varieties profited from dry conditions and achieved full physiological

-expressing the classic qualities of "
+ultimately expressing the classic qualities of "